-In the euro area (see figure 8) the biggest negative GDP impact is found four Ireland, Spain and Austria (all exhibiting a decline of GDP of 0.8 percentage points until the end of 2001), followed by France and Italy.
-Portugal, Finland, Belgium, the Netherlands and Germany were hit the least by the shock.
+The aggregate impact of the first external shock to Euroland is one aspect, but the oil price shock affected differently real GDP of the Member States of the euro area and those of the pre-ins area of the EU.
+In the euro area the biggest negative GDP impact is found four Ireland, Spain and Austria (all exhibiting a decline of real GDP of 0.8 percentage points until the end of 2001), followed by France and Italy (-0.6 percentage points).
+Portugal, Finland, Belgium, the Netherlands and Germany were hit the least by the shock (between -0.1 and -

+0.2 percentage points).
 Nevertheless, the oil price shock increased the dispersion of the Euroland business cycle or stopped its convergence (see table 1).
-The pre-ins (see figure 9) at least those countries - which more or less appreciated their currencies against the euro (the United Kingdom and Sweden) could isolate their economies from the negative impact of the oil price shock.
-The others, which either participated in the ERM-II (like Greece in 1999 and 2000, before entering EMU in 2001) or fixed their exchange rate to the euro (like Denmark) exhibited a negative output effect of the oil price shock.
+The pre-ins - at least those countries - which more or less appreciated their currencies against the euro (the United Kingdom and Sweden) could isolate their economies from the negative impact of the oil price shock.
+The others, which either fixed their exchange rate to the euro (like Denmark) or participated in the ERM-II (like Greece in 1999 and 2000, before entering EMU in 2001) exhibited a negative output effect of the oil price shock (Greece, however, improved after the short-term negative impact).